WestDRI/wgpages/content/git-rcg-website.md

 ### Working from the main branch

-This is not a universally approved practice: it can break things for complex edits, and your folk's main branch can diverge from the upstream if your PR is not approved right away and in its entirety, e.g. because of compatibility issues or other conflicts.
+This is not a universally approved practice: it can break things for complex edits, and your fork's main branch can diverge from the upstream if your PR is not approved right away and in its entirety, e.g. because of compatibility issues or other conflicts.